If you need a California truck accident lawyer, BD&J is here to help.

 Yes.
 California is a comparative negligence state, which means that injured drivers can still recover compensation if they were found to have some fault in a truck accident.
 The compensation amount is simply reduced by the percentage the injured plaintiff is found to be at fault.

 If you or a loved one suffered a truck accident caused by the reckless or negligent acts of another company or driver, you should not be left to pay for damages out of your own pocket.
-For more than 20 years, the advocating truck accident attorneys at BD&J have recovered compensation for injured clients and their families.
-Call us now to book your free initial consultation.
+For more than 20 years, BD&J has fought for injured people across California, recovering more than $3 billion* for clients.